 - All decisions that a person with learning disabilities is to receive palliative care only to be supported by the framework of the Mental Capacity Act and the person referred to a specialist palliative care team.

-See also separate Consent to Treatment (Mental Capacity and Mental Health Legislation) and Mental Capacity Act articles.
+See also the separate Consent to Treatment (Mental Capacity and Mental Health Legislation) and Mental Capacity Act articles.

 - There may be an incongruence between receptive and expressive verbal skills.
 It may take time to realise that, although a person is giving clear answers, he or she does not understand the question.